Stop and search in England and Wales

 The rules on stop and search have changed

 Almost all stops and searches take place under section 1 of the Police and Criminal Evidence Act 1984 and laws associated with that.
 It’s used by police to search people for things like drugs, weapons and stolen property, provided the officer has a reasonable cause to suspect they will find something.
-The use of section 1 searches has been declining rapidly in the last few years, but fell less sharply this year.
+The use of section 1 searches had been declining rapidly in the last few years, but fell less sharply this year.

-Stops and searches can take place under different laws as well, but those have also been falling rapidly and have now fallen largely out of use.
-This is due to changes in policy since 2012 to increase ‘fair use’ of the powers by the Home Office and Metropolitan Police.
+Stops and searches can take place under different laws as well.
+Those had also been falling rapidly due to changes in policy since 2012 to increase ‘fair use’ of the powers by the Home Office and Metropolitan Police.

 The use of stop and search has fallen

 The use of stop and search in England and Wales peaked in 2008/09 when over 1.5 million were carried out.
 It has declined in every year since then.
-Since 2011/12—just before the police changes were brought in—stops and searches have fallen by two-thirds.
+Since 2011/12—just before the police changes were brought in—stops and searches have fallen by over three-quarters.

 Stops and searches are more likely than ever to result in an arrest

 Only 9% of stops and searches resulted in an arrest at the peak of its use in 2008/9.
-That proportion has increased in the years since and was 17% by 2016/17.
+That proportion has increased in the years since and was 17% in 2017/18.

 While it's tempting to take the higher arrest rate as an indicator of success, Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services note that an arrest isn't necessarily a success, nor is a failure to uncover any wrongdoing necessarily a failure.

-Offenders could, for instance, be arrested even if they're found to be empty of stolen or prohibited goods because they might react violently to officers or be wanted for another offence.
+Offenders could, for instance, be arrested even if no stolen or prohibited goods are found, because they might react violently to officers or be wanted for another offence.
 On the flipside, failing to uncover wrongdoing could be regarded as a success if, without the stop and search powers in place, the person under suspicion would otherwise have been arrested unnecessarily.